AlexChudnovsky19/Bird_Repel/README.md

 ### 1. **Dataset Collection 📸**

-- Created a comprehensive bird dataset by capturing thousands of images from various angles and lighting conditions using a Raspberry Pi camera.
+- Created a comprehensive bird dataset by capturing and finding online images from various angles and lighting conditions of the birds that damage the balcony plants and cleanliness.
 - Ensured diversity by including different bird species and backgrounds to enhance model robustness.

 ### 2. **Data Annotation 📝**

-- Manually annotated images using [LabelImg](https://github.com/tzutalin/labelImg) to mark bounding boxes around birds.
+- annotated images using roboflow to mark bounding boxes around birds.
 - Organized data into training and validation sets to monitor performance.

 ### 3. **Model Training 🏋️‍♂️**